Multinodular and vacuolating neuronal tumor

 These tumors appear as a cluster of well-circumscribed high T2 signal 'bubbles' located predominantly in the subcortical white matter but can involve the overlying cortex 1,3,4.

-- T1: hypointense to adjacent gray and white matter
+T1: hypointense to adjacent gray and white matter

-- usually no enhancement
+usually no enhancement

-- some faint focal enhancement may be seen 3,4
+some faint focal enhancement may be seen 3,4

 hyperintense to grey and white matter, almost as high as CSF

-- FLAIR: do not suppress
+FLAIR: does not suppress (remains high signal)